Interpretable global minima of deep ReLU neural networks on sequentially separable data: Introduction

 \begin{thm*}[Theorem \ref{mainthm}] Consider a set of training data $\mathcal{X}_{0} = \bigcup_{j=1}^{Q} \mathcal{X}_{0,j} \subset \mathbb{R}^{M}$ separated into $Q$ classes corresponding to linearly independent labels in $\mathbb{R}^{Q}$.
 If the data is sequentially linearly separable, then a ReLU neural network with $Q+1$ layers of size $d_0 = \cdots = d_{Q} = M \geq Q$, $d_{Q+1}=Q$, attains a degenerate global minimum with zero training cost, which can be parametrized by

-corresponding to triples of angles, normal vectors and a line segment of base points (resp.) describing cones and hyperplanes. \end{thm*}
+corresponding to triples of angles, normal vectors and a line segment of base points (resp.) describing cones and hyperplanes.
+The parameters do not depend on the size of the data set, $\abs{\mathcal{X}_{0}}$. \end{thm*}

+In the work at hand, we focus on geometric structure in zero-loss neural networks, and leave questions about algorithmic implementations to future work.
+We note that the complexity of algorithmic implementations will address the detection of the training data geometry, instead of the determination of network parameters.
+Once the training data geometry is known, the network parameters can be calculated non-algorithmically.

-In \cite{chenewald23deep}, the inductive proof of the main result was adapted to give $2^{Q}-1$ suboptimal local minima, associated to the binary choice for each cluster to have the truncation map act trivially or collapse the data to a point.
-However, the proof of minimality relied on an exact expression for the norm of local minima in the case $M=Q$ found in \cite[Theorem 3.2]{chenewald23shallow}.
+In the case $M=Q$, the inductive proof of the main result was adapted to give $2^{Q}-1$ suboptimal local minima, associated to the binary choice for each cluster to have the truncation map act trivially or collapse the data to a point \citep{chenewald23deep}.
+However, the proof of minimality relied on an exact expression for the norm of local minima which holds in this case \citep[Theorem 3.2]{chenewald23shallow}.
 The assumption $M=Q$ is dropped for our results here, so the local minima cannot be found in the same way.
-Moreover, the sequential separability of the data in theorem \ref{mainthm} can very highly dependant on the ordering chosen (cf. figure \ref{fig:sls} in section \ref{sec:hyp}), so that the truncation maps cannot be chosen independently.
+Moreover, the sequential separability of the data in Theorem \ref{mainthm} might depend on the ordering of the classes (cf. Figure \ref{fig:sls}), so that the truncation maps cannot be chosen independently.

 Finally, we note that while we do not consider layers with arbitrary width, increasing the width would only add unnecessary parameters, as we assume the data to be suitably linearly separable.
-It is known that data which is not linearly separable can be classified by an SVM with the use of kernel machines (\cite{boseretal92}) which map the data into a space of higher dimension in such a way that in this new space, a separating hyperplane can be found.
-Moreover, neural networks approximate kernel machines in the infinite width limit (\cite{bahrietal18, jacotetal18}).
+It is known that data which is not linearly separable can be classified by an SVM with the use of kernel machines \citep{boseretal92} which map the data into a space of higher dimension in such a way that, in this new space, a separating hyperplane can be found.
+Moreover, neural networks approximate kernel machines in the infinite width limit \citep{bahrietal18, jacotetal18}.
 With these considerations, it could be the case that for data that is not linearly separable, the first layers of a neural network could be seen as describing a map to a higher dimensional space where the conditions for sequential linear separability are now satisfied, and the results above can be applied.
+An implementation of this idea for binary classification is given by \citet{ewald25}.

-\subsection{Related work}
+\subsection{Related Work}

 We give here a short and incomplete survey of related results.